 below: Green Corn Dance at Blountstown 1994

 With desegregation and the end of prejudiced Jim Crow race laws, most Indians in north Florida were able to secure a place in the newly emerging southern social scene.
-But once again, the imposition of OUTSIDER?S definition of community members identity caused the same individuals who often had to fight the ?mulatto? label growing up to have to now fight being considered ?White? since as a tribal group the Indian people never had a reservation in Florida.
+But once again, the imposition of OUTSIDER?S definition of community members identity caused the same individuals who often had to fight the mulatto label growing up to have to now fight being considered White since as a tribal group the Indian people never had a reservation in Florida.

 above: Raymond Kever, lifelong resident of Woods Community

-In the 1970?s, the emergence of the ?instant-Indian" fad occured in response to the Indian Claims Commissions award of a few hundred dollars in reparation for millions of acres seized illegally from the Creek Nation during their removal to the west in 1832.
+In the 1970?s, the emergence of the "instant-Indian" fad occurred in response to the Indian Claims Commissions award of a few hundred dollars in reparation for millions of acres seized illegally from the Creek Nation during their removal to the west in 1832.
 The idea of "Indian money" led to tens of thousands of southerners with a small amount of Indian blood and who had lived as White through the dark century of Jim Crowism to suddenly become reborn ?Creek Indians?.
 Meanwhile, many of the families of the panhandle's settlement Indians continued the daily struggles of life as Indian people in a white/negro southern social paradigm.
 Often refered to as'Dominickers, Redbones', and other perjoratives by the dominant White population, the schools for the communities were funded as Colored, though only the Indian children attended.
 There was little improvement in the standard of living for many of the fuller blood families such as the Scott, Porter, Copeland, Jacobs, Oxendine, and Hill families until the 1970's and access to more opportunity.

 below: Indoor Stomp Dance in Blountstown hosted by